 The 1970s would play up a new type of African American hero, the urban tough city streets defender with the likes of Luke Cage, Black Lightning, Green Lantern (Jon Stewart), Black Goliath, Misty Knight; major players of the Blaxploitation era.
 Black Vulcan of the Super Friends TV cartoon, I think, was the first Black superhero to hit the mainstream beyond comic books.

 Soon after, many more including the New Teen Titan’s Cyborg, where I jumped in.
 The 90s brought so many more Black superheroes of all types, including African princes to jump back in.
 Some would get an upgrade and felt more fitting to our modern era.
-Even Mandrake’s Lothar developed into more in his character reboot along Mandrake in the Defenders of Earth animated cartoon and comics.
+Even Mandrake’s Lothar developed into more in his character reboot alongside Mandrake in the Defenders of Earth animated cartoon and comics.
 He was still a loyal bodyguard, but described not as an African prince.
-According to his action figure, he is a more interesting “Ninja from the Caribbean.”
+According to his action figure package lore, he is a “Ninja from the Caribbean.”

 So yes, African American and Black superheroes in general share a strange yet developed tradition, which may not have had the best beginnings, but will remain and continue to represent, and be admired and inspire for centuries to come.

 2 thoughts on “A strange look back at the obscure Black superheroes of the Golden Age”